llvm/llvm-project/llvm/docs/Telemetry.rst

   auto Manager = MyManager::createInstance(&MyConfig);

-  // Any other tool's init code can go here
+  // Any other tool's init code can go here.
   // ...

   // Finally, take a snapshot of the time now so we know how long it took the